-Mountain huts have been closed since the start of lockdown in March.
-The BMC wants to support clubs and other hut operators who are preparing to reopen them over the coming weeks and months.
+Mountain huts were first closed at the start of the first lockdown in March 2020.
+At various points since then huts have been permitted to reopen.
+The BMC wants to support clubs and other hut operators who are preparing to reopen them when allowed.

 This page contains BMC guidance on good practice for hut operators and hut users in order to minimise the risks of reopening huts.
 It also contains links to other support.
 As government advice is updated the relevant information will be posted here.